-The ocean makes up 71 percent of the Earth’s surface, and yet a ridiculous 95 percent is completely unexplored by humans.
+The ocean makes up 71% of the Earth’s surface, and yet a ridiculous 95% is completely unexplored by humans.
 When you put it that way, it seems much more plausible that unknown creatures — such as the Loch Ness monster — exist out there.

 Of course, one could argue that the entire ocean floor has been mapped by imaging equipment.
 Technically, we know everything about the bottom of the sea floor, right?
 Except, the mapping hardware was only used at a resolution of up to five kilometers, or three miles.
 What does that mean?
 Well, anything larger than five kilometers has not been documented or mapped.

 This means there’s still a lot— especially of smaller size — that we have yet to explore and uncover.
 Furthermore, no one has actually scoured every inch of the ocean floor.
 This is just imaging hardware and software we’re talking about here, so it’s entirely possible something was missed.
 You could make the same comparison for outer space, as we’ve only ever explored the local solar system.
 Sure, the Hubble telescope and similar equipment can give us a glimpse of faraway locations, but that’s all it is a quick glimpse.
-We don’t actually know what’s out there, just like we don’t know everything that’s beneath the ocean’s surface.
+We don’t actually know what’s out there, or even how big the universe really is, just like we don’t know everything that’s beneath the ocean’s surface.

 Why Don’t We Explore the Ocean?